jakobo/botscripten/README.md

 3. Commit all files
 4. Tag the release `git tag -a -m "<message>" x.x.x`
 5. `git push origin master --tags`

+# Acknowledgements

+Chatbook would not be possible without the amazing work of [Philo van Kemenade](https://github.com/phivk) for imagining Twine as a conversational tool, [M. C. DeMarco](http://mcdemarco.net/tools/scree/paloma/) who reimagined the original "Jonah" format for Twine 2, and [Chris Klimas](https://www.patreon.com/klembot/) creator and current maintainer of Twine.

+Chatbook is sponsored by [Aibex](https://www.aibex.com).
+Love your career.